ewhill/ringnet/README.md

 # ringnet

-## A secure peer-to-peer networking NodeJS module based on WebSockets using RSA and AES.
+## A secure peer-to-peer networking NodeJS module based on HTTPS WebSockets using RSA and AES.

 This package aims to create a secure, trusted network among decentralized peers, and make the aforementioned easy to setup and use right out-of-the-box.